Rio3210/thought_node/README.md

 # thought_node
-#use npm install to check it
+#npm install
 -----------------------------------------------------------------------
-Simple full stack app
+.Simple full stack app
 #It is a web app where people share their random thoughts.